redlineo/red_crypto/README.md

 #define USE_KUZNECHIK_8
 ```

-If you want use SHA256 of your key to encrypt passwords, define this in `config.h`.
+If you want (and if you can) use SHA256 of your key to encrypt passwords, define this in `config.h`.

 ```c
 #define USE_SHA256_KEY